-As from 1 October 2020, we do not offer fee rebates.
+Currently, we do not offer fee rebates.
 However if we do, they will be applied at our sole discretion.
 We may choose to offer fee rebates (also referred to as bonus payments) to one or more investors in the Funds from time to time.
 The level of any fee rebates offered will be determined by us alone.